 Dinner Option #1

-Voodoo Shrimp w/Voodoo slaw, corn cob nubbins and a nice crusty garlic bread
+Voodoo Shrimp w/Voodoo slaw, corn cob nubbins or Green beans and a nice crusty garlic bread

 Dinner Option #2